Tip 1: Don’t try to learn too many new words at once

 When you learn a new word, it is common to find that you suddenly start hearing or seeing the word a lot more, and it becomes easier to remember.
 However, there are also times when you learn a new word and then don’t see it or use for a long time, and this will cause is to forget.
 One way to help you remember the word is to repeat it 5 or 6 times in a row, repeating this pattern every day for three or four days – this will help seal the new word in your long term memory.

 If you learn a new word – for example, happy – then find all the words in the same family (happily, happiness).
 That way you can quickly expand your vocabulary.

 This is definitely the best way to learn new words.
 It is also good practice to check what the word may mean in context.

 Tip 9: Use a variety of ways to remember new words.

 You don’t have to write new words to remember them.
 Some words are better drawn as pictures or acted out like a play, and flash cards, with the word on one side and a definition on the other, can also be very handy.
 Don’t feel you need to use the same techniques over and over again.

 Tip 10: Find your vocabulary level

 It can be helpful to find out your level of vocabulary, so you have some idea of what level you are.
-English vocabulary can be split into different levels, so take a look at the vocabulary section of this site as well as following our Word of the day.
+English vocabulary can be split into different levels, so take the practice tests on this site to make sure you are improving.